Debian/apt/README.md

 `Debug::pkgAcquire::Worker` or `Debug::Acquire::http` (or similar) will show the messages.

 The integration tests use a simple self-built web server (`webserver`) which also logs.
-If you find that the http(s) methods do not behave like they should be try to implement this behavior in webserver for simpler and more controlled testing.
+If you find that the http(s) methods do not behave like they should then try to implement this behavior in webserver for simpler and more controlled testing.

 ### Installation order